Crane Currency

+Crane Currency supplies central banks with design services, currency papers, and banknote printing services as well as anti-counterfeiting technology to issuing authorities and brand owners.
+Crane Currency is headquartered in Dalton, Massachusetts.
+The company was originally named Crane & Co. and is owned by Crane NXT.

 History

 Stephen Crane was the first in the Crane family to become a papermaker, buying his first mill, "The Liberty Paper Mill," in 1770.
 He sold currency-type paper to engraver Paul Revere, who printed paper money for the American Colonies.
 In 1801, Crane was founded by Zenas Crane, Henry Wiswall and John Willard.
 It was the very first paper mill in the United States west of the Connecticut River.
 The company's original mill had a daily output of 20 posts (1 post = 125 sheets).
-Shortly after, in 1806, Crane began printing currency on cotton paper for local, as well as regional, banks, before officially printing for the government.
+Shortly after, in 1801, Crane began making cotton currency paper for local, as well as regional banks.
 In 1844 Crane developed a method to embed parallel silk threads in banknote paper to denominate notes and deter counterfeiting.

 In 1879, Crane grew when Winthrop M. Crane won a contract to deliver U.S. currency paper to the Bureau of Engraving and Printing in Washington, D.C.
 To shore up resources for this contract, Crane expanded its capacity with four new mills engineered by world-renowned mill architect David H. Tower.
-Tower, a native of Dalton would remain connected to the development of the company throughout his career, having gotten his first start in mill architecture working as an apprentice to rebuild Zena Crane's Red Mill in 1846.
+Tower, a native of Dalton, would remain connected to the development of the company throughout his career, having gotten his first start in mill architecture working as an apprentice to rebuild Zena Crane's Red Mill in 1846.
 Crane produced both the yellow (issued in 1883–1884) and the white (1884–1894) watermarked security papers for the nation's Postal Notes.
 These early money orders were produced for sale throughout the postal system by the Homer Lee Bank Note Company (1883–1887), the American Bank Note Company (1887–1891), and Dunlap & Clarke (1891–1894).
 In 1922, Crane & Co. incorporated, with Frederick G. Crane elected as president.

-In 1960, Crane & Co. stationery presented an ad campaign intended to expand the use of written correspondence.
-The campaign, run by Margaret Hockaday's advertising firm, presented examples of letters that could be written but did not present images of the stationery.
-An article in the New York Times detailed the fictional people writing the letters.
-In 2015, Crane announced that it would be turning over its stationery division to employees via a "management buyout" by the end of December.

 In 2002, Crane purchased the company Tumba Bruk from the Central Bank of Sweden (Riksbank) and operates this today as Crane AB.

 In 2016, Crane announced plans to build a new banknote printing facility and customer experience center in the country of Malta.
-The facility will be 15,000 square meters in size and will have space for three print lines.
-The "state-of-the-art" $100 million facility was announced on Wednesday, September 21, 2016 by Maltese Prime Minister Joseph Muscat.
+This announcement was delivered by then Maltese Prime Minister Joseph Muscat.
+The facility is 15,000 square meters in size with space for three print lines.
+The facility, budgeted at US $100 million, started operations in spring of 2018.

 In 2017 Crane Currency was sold to Crane Co., now known as Crane Holdings.

+In 2023, Crane Currency and its sister company Crane Payment Innovations (CPI) formed Crane NXT (NYSE: 'CXT') separating from Crane Co.
+(NYSE: 'CR').